Ekalavya’s Tragic Sacrifice: Why The Archer Sliced His Thumb

 Ekalavya, a Nishada prince, was one of the best archers who lived in the time of the Pandavas.
-Ekalavya is still remembered for his complete dedication as a student and for the Guru Dakshina or offering he made to his teacher or Guru, Drona.
+He is still remembered for his complete dedication as a student and for the shocking Guru Dakshina or offering of his thumb to his teacher or Guru, Drona.

 Listen to the story on the Stories Of India Retold Podcast–Available on all major podcast apps.
 (Apple Podcast, Google Podcast, Spotify, Amazon Music, Audible, iHeartRadio, PlayerFM, and others!)